 As with most fruit, cherries can be preserved in a water bath canner, which takes a lot less time than a pressure cooker.
 There are several options and ways to can cherries:

-- cherry jam or jelly – This is a recipe for a smaller batch to start with from Grow a Good Life – click here.
+- Learn to can cherry jam or jelly in a smaller batch to start with from Grow a Good Life.

 If you’d like to learn how to have perfect and tasty jams every time, I highly recommend this little booklet.
 It’s NOT intimidating in the least – something I sometimes don’t like about big canning books.
 Too much of a good thing.
 Fiercely DIY Guide to Jams is the perfect place to start with jams and jellies.